ShauliTaragin/OOP_Ex3/README.md

 |**center**|7 seconds|16 minutes|Time Out|Not enough ram to create
 |**tsp**|for 30 nodes in node list in 1000 graph - 1.50 minutes|for 30 nodes in node list in 10000 graph - 120 minutes|Time out|Not enough ram to create

-For our results in java and comparison between java and python results visit our wiki page for this project.

 As you can see our results after analyzing the code,our code is efficient.
 Besides running in good times are tsp algorithm returns a very accurate result.